alexschiller/file-format-commons/README.md

 # file-format-commons
-This repo contains sample files of various file format.
+This repo contains sample/example files of various file formats.
 This project originated when I needed a variety of sample files of various web-renderable types (e.g., xlsx, csv, images, etc).
+I ended up creating a bunch more than I needed and figured it might be useful for other people.

+CONTRIBUTING:

+If you want to submit a file format that I do not currently have you must send a PR that:
+1. Adds the new file to the files folder
+2. Updates the table below
+3. Updates the files_info.json
+4. Include a brief description of what the file type is (in case I'm not familiar with it)
+5. Verify that you have the proper rights to post the file and are willing to make it available per the licensing of this repo.

-file_info.json contains four things(seen below):
+file_info.json contains four things(seen below in table form):
-    name, tags, ext (extention), and download (file name in the files folder).
+    file_type, tags, ext (extention), and file_name (the name of the file in the files folder).

-This repo currently contains over 60 files.
+This repo currently contains almost 70 sample files.
 Some are different encodings of the same file type as you can see below (see ".doc" below for an example).

 | ext  | File Type              | File Name            |  Tags        |
 |------|--------------------------|-------------------|-------------|